patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

 }
 ```

 There's a lot going on in the above code, so let's break it down *piece by piece* to understand how everything works.
 To begin, all of the import statements are fairly standard:  We will be using an Observable, so we must fetch it from "rxjs" (in previous versions of Angular, it was located in "rxjs/Observable").
-The HTTPClient comes from "@angular/common/http" (which we will need to communicate with our simple-api) and the JwtHelperService (used to decode the contents of the JWT) comes, once again from "@auth0/angular-jwt".
+The HTTPClient comes from "@angular/common/http" (which we will need to communicate with our simple-API) and the JwtHelperService (used to decode the contents of the JWT) comes, once again from "@auth0/angular-jwt".

 Next, you will notice that we have our @Injectable decorator.
 If the app was built using an earlier version of Angular (ie: before version 6), it would have looked like this: `@Injectable()`.